emanor-okta/saml-assertion-flow-samples/self-generated/saml-assertion-flow-self-generated/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
-* Configure [okta-hosted-login](../okta-hosted-login) with the details from the SPA application you setup below.
+* Configure [okta-hosted-login](../okta-hosted-login) SPA application following the instructions from that README.

 ## Setup This Example
 #### Setup the SAML IdP in Okta to be used with this app.